fjukstad/walrus/README.md

 `git-lfs`.
 Users can use this server to store files with `git-lfs` or push them to some other remote.

+### Performance
+Note that you may experience that `git-lfs` uses some time to start keeping track of your data.
+Adding the NA12878 WGS (270GB) bam file takes roughly 1 hour on our fat server (80 Intel xenon CPUs, 10 cores/CPU, ~1TB memory).
+Bear in mind that `git-lfs` runs on a single CPU.
+Most of the time spent is simply copying the data into the `.git/lfs` folder.
+Hopefully this will improve in later versions of `git-lfs`.

 # Installation
 ## Prerequisites
 - [git](https://git-scm.com/downloads) and [git-lfs](https://git-lfs.github.com/)